LibreLens/lens/README.md

-# LibreLens ( a OpenLens fork)
+# LibreLens (an OpenLens fork)

-This repository is a direct fork of the famous [OpenLens](https://github.com/lensapp/lens) project that includes0 binary builds for every stable or release version.
+This repository is a direct fork of the famous [OpenLens](https://github.com/lensapp/lens) project that includes binary builds for every stable or release version.

 ### Why is a fork necessary?